-POLICY 1.1.2: The Intensive Development areas are located along major arterial roads in Fort Myers, North Fort Myers, East Fort Myers west of I-75, and South Fort Myers.
-By virtue of their location, the county's current development patterns, and the available and potential levels of public services, they are well suited to accommodate high densities and intensities.
-Planned mixed use centers of high-density residential, commercial, limited light industrial (see Policy 7.1.6), and office uses are encouraged to be developed as described in Objective 11.1, where appropriate.
-As Lee County develops as a metropolitan complex, these centrally located urban nodes can offer a diversity of lifestyles, cosmopolitan shopping opportunities, and specialized professional services that befit such a region.
-The standard density range is from eight dwelling units per acre (8 du/acre) to fourteen dwelling units per acre (14 du/acre).
-Maximum total density is twenty-two dwelling units per acre (22 du/acre).
+POLICY 1.1.2: The Intensive Development future land use category is located along major arterial roads.
+By virtue of their location, the County's current development patterns, and the available and potential levels of public services, areas with this designation are suited to accommodate high densities and intensities.
+Mixed use developments of high-density residential, commercial, limited light industrial, and office uses are encouraged to be developed as described in Objective 11.1, where appropriate.
+The standard density range is from eight dwelling units per acre (8 du/acre) to fourteen dwelling units per acre (14 du/acre), with a maximum total density of twenty-two dwelling units per acre (22 du/acre).
 The maximum total density may be increased to thirty dwelling units per acre (30 du/acre) utilizing Greater Pine Island Transfer of Development Units.
-(Ordinance No. 94-30, 09-06, 10-10, 16-07)
+(Ord.
+No. 94-30, 09-06, 10-10, 16-07, 21-09)

-POLICY 1.1.3: The Central Urban areas can best be characterized as the "urban core" of the county.
-These consist mainly of portions of the city of Fort Myers, the southerly portion of the city of Cape Coral, and other close-in areas near these cities; and also the central portions of the city of Bonita Springs, Iona/McGregor, Lehigh Acres, and North Fort Myers.
-This is the part of the county that is already most heavily settled and which has or will have the greatest range and highest levels of urban service--water, sewer, roads, schools, etc. Residential, commercial, public and quasipublic, and limited light industrial land uses (see Policy 7.1.6) will continue to predominate in the Central Urban area with future development in this category encouraged to be developed as a mixed use, as described in Objective 11.1, where appropriate.
-This category has a standard density range from four dwelling units per acre (4 du/acre) to ten dwelling units per acre (10 du/acre) and a maximum total density of fifteen dwelling units per acre (15 du/acre).
+POLICY 1.1.3: The Central Urban future land use category can best be characterized as the "urban core" of the County.
+These areas are already the most heavily settled and have, or will have, the greatest range and highest levels of public services.
+Residential, commercial, public and quasipublic, and limited light industrial land uses will continue to predominate in the Central Urban future land use category.
+Future development in this category is encouraged to be mixed use, as described in Objective 11.1, where appropriate.
+The standard density range is from four dwelling units per acre (4 du/acre) to ten dwelling units per acre (10 du/acre), with a maximum total density of fifteen dwelling units per acre (15 du/acre).
 The maximum total density may be increased to twenty dwelling units per acre (20 du/acre) utilizing Greater Pine Island Transfer of Development Units.
-(Ordinance No. 94-30, 02-02, 09-06, 16-07)
+(Ord.
+No. 94-30, 02-02, 09-06, 16-07, 21-09)

-POLICY 1.1.4: The Urban Community areas are areas outside of Fort Myers and Cape Coral that are characterized by a mixture of relatively intense commercial and residential uses.
-Included among them, for example, are parts of Lehigh Acres, San Carlos Park, South Fort Myers, Iona/McGregor, Pine Island, and Gasparilla Island.
-Although the Urban Communities have a distinctly urban character, they should be developed at slightly lower densities.
-As the vacant portions of these communities are urbanized, they will need to maintain their existing bases of urban services and expand and strengthen them accordingly.
-As in the Central Urban area, predominant land uses in the Urban Communities will be residential, commercial, public and quasipublic, and limited light industry (see Policy 7.1.6) with future development in this category encouraged to be developed as a mixed use, as described in Objective 11.1, where appropriate.
-Standard density ranges from one dwelling unit per acre (1 du/acre) to six dwelling units per acre (6 du/acre), with a maximum total density of ten dwelling units per acre (10 du/acre).
+POLICY 1.1.4: The Urban Community future land use category are areas characterized by a mixture of relatively intense commercial and residential uses.
+The residential development in these areas will be at slightly lower densities then other future urban categories described in this plan.
+As vacant properties within this category are developed, the existing base of public services will need to be maintained which may include expanding and strengthening them accordingly.
+As in the Central Urban future land use category, predominant land uses in this category will be residential, commercial, public and quasi-public, and limited light industrial with future development encouraged to be mixed use, as described in Objective 11.1, where appropriate.
+The standard density range is from one dwelling unit per acre (1 du/acre) to six dwelling units per acre (6 du/acre), with a maximum total density of ten dwelling units per acre (10 du/acre).
 The maximum total density may be increased to fifteen dwelling units per acre (15 du/acre) utilizing Greater Pine Island Transfer of Development Units.
-(Ordinance No. 94-30, 02-02, 09-06, 10-10, 10-33, 16-07)
+(Ord.
+No. 94-30, 02-02, 09-06, 10-10, 10-33, 16-07, 21-09)